 Academic Dishonesty: (Cheating & Plagiarism) Casper College demands intellectual honesty.
 Proven plagiarism or any form of dishonesty associated with the academic process can result in the offender failing the course in which the offense was committed or expulsion from school.
-See the Conduct for more information on this topic.
+See the Casper College Student Code of Conduct for more information on this topic.
 "Shared" work or "borrowed" work from another student is not representative of your work.
 Do not ask another student if you can copy his/her work.
 Any student who shares work with another student or receives that shared work will receive failing grades.